Dynamic Debt Swapping in Financial Networks: Optimization

 Every bank has at most one outgoing edge and thus pays all assets towards that edge until the debt is settled.
 The clearing state is the same for every monotone allocation rule and can be computed efficiently.

-We show that there is a solution to the instance of \Tpartition\ if and only if there is a sequence of $v$-improving semi-positive debt swaps with creditor $v$ such that the total assets of $v$ are $A/2$.
+We show that there the instance of \Tpartition\ has a solution if and only if there is a sequence of $v$-improving semi-positive debt swaps with creditor $v$ such that the total assets of $v$ are $A/2$.

 First, assume there exists a partition in two sets $\mathcal{A}_1,\mathcal{A}_2 \subset [k]$ such that $\mathcal{A}_1 \cup \mathcal{A}_2 = [k]$, $\mathcal{A}_1 \cap \mathcal{A}_2 = \emptyset$ and $\sum_{i \in \mathcal{A}_1} a_i = A/2 = \sum_{i \in \mathcal{A}_2} a_i$.
 Hence, when performing debt swaps of edges $(a_i,u), (s_i,v)$, for $i \in \mathcal{A}_1$, then $v$ has total assets of $A/2$.
 By construction, all assets of $v$ are payed to $u$.
 Thus, all swaps are semi-positive.